onsi/ginkgo/docs/index.md

 Ginkgo also supports Teamcity reports with `ginkgo --teamcity-report=report.teamcity` though, again, the Teamcity spec makes it difficult to capture all the spec metadata.

+All the machine-readable reports include the full `-vv` version of the timeline for all specs.
+This allows you to run Ginkgo in CI with the normal verbosity setting but still get all the detailed information in the machine-readable format.

 Of course, you can generate multiple formats simultaneously by passing in multiple flags:

 ```bash